sarahyost/saife-endpoint-library/source/index.md

 }
 ```

-The application must periodically download data from the SAIFE network to its signed certificate, revocation and other security critical information.
-It is up to the application to determine the period based on power, performance, bandwidth and other considerations.
+The application must periodically download data from the SAIFE network to its signed certificate.
+This data will include revocation updates, new contact updates, and other security-critical information.
+It is up to the application to determine the period based on power, performance, bandwidth, and other considerations.

 ## Unlock SAIFE
 ```c++